kacper-per/OSINT-Dashboard/README.md

 - Bootstrap and Chart.js are loaded from public CDNs.
 The application and its evidence tables still function if Chart.js is unavailable.

-Future improvements could add background jobs, local vendored UI assets, authenticated user accounts, or optional integrations.
-Paid APIs are deliberately outside this MVP.
+Future improvements could add selection of security headers by user, option to restart only part of the scan (for example, only one module if it's failed) amd authenticated user accounts.